-There are 66 income tax treaties (including an agreement between private associations of Japan and Taiwan) applicable to 75 jurisdictions currently in force in Japan as of November 1, 2020.
-Japan has entered into 11 tax information exchange agreements, and the Convention on Mutual Administrative Assistance in Tax Matters which was executed by 109 countries.
+There are 68 income tax treaties (including an agreement between private associations of Japan and Taiwan) applicable to 76 jurisdictions currently in force in Japan as of November 1, 2021.
+Japan has entered into 11 tax information exchange agreements, and the Convention on Mutual Administrative Assistance in Tax Matters which has been executed by 115 countries.